 Employees whose work requires operation of the District's specialized equipment and motor vehicle must present and maintain a valid CDL driver's license.
 Any changes in your driving record must be reported to your supervisor immediately.
-Failure to do so may result in disciplinary action, up to and including possible termination.
+Failure to do so and/or maintain a valid CDL driver's license may result in disciplinary action, up to and including possible termination.